SparkysWidgets/Marlin/README.md

 #### M665 Z

 Machine rotary zero point (MRZP) Z offset.
-- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the horizontal centerline of the joint that tilts the table (A or B axis).
+- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
+The center of rotation is usually the center of the top surface of the table.
-- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the vertical centerline of the joint that tilts the tool head when all axes are in 0 position.
+- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in 0 position.

-See `DEFAULT_MRZP_OFFSET_Z` these references: https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S257.html
+See `DEFAULT_MRZP_OFFSET_Z` and these references: https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S257.html

 #### M665 X

 Machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the horizontal centerline of the joint that tilts the table (A or B axis) when all axes are in 0 position.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point tothe center of rotation.
+The center of rotation is usually the center of the top surface of the table.

 See `DEFAULT_MRZP_OFFSET_X` and these references:
 - https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S255.html